 INVESTOR ALERT - Sundial Growers Inc. (SNDL) - Bronstein, Gewirtz & Grossman, LLC Notifies of Class Action and Lead Deadline: November 25, 2019

-/EIN News/ -- NEW YORK, Sept.
-27, 2019 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Sundial Growers Inc. (“Sundial” or the “Company”) (NASDAQ: SNDL) and certain of its officers, on behalf of shareholders who purchased Sundial securities pursuant and/or traceable to the registration statement and related prospectus (collectively, the “Registration Statement”) issued in connection with Sundial’s August 1, 2019 initial public stock offering (the “IPO” or the “Offering”).
+/EIN News/ -- NEW YORK, Oct.
+04, 2019 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Sundial Growers Inc. (“Sundial” or the “Company”) (NASDAQ: SNDL) and certain of its officers, on behalf of shareholders who purchased Sundial securities pursuant and/or traceable to the registration statement and related prospectus (collectively, the “Registration Statement”) issued in connection with Sundial’s August 1, 2019 initial public stock offering (the “IPO” or the “Offering”).
 Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/sndl.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Federal Securities Laws of 1933.